SarthakJShetty/Bias/README.md

 - However, existing tools such as *Leximancer* are expensive and lack in-depth analysis of publications.

-- To address these issues, we developed ***pyResearchTrends***, an open-source, automated text analysis tool that scrapes, analyzes and presents themes of research and other meta-data from scientific repositories.
+- To address these issues, we developed ***pyResearchThemes***, an open-source, automated text analysis tool that scrapes, analyzes and presents themes of research and other meta-data from scientific repositories.

-- ***pyResearchTrends*** is an end-to-end tool to:
+- ***pyResearchThemes*** is an end-to-end tool to:
 	- Scrape papers from scientific repositories,
 	- Analyse meta-data such as date and journal of publication,
 	- Present themes of research using natural language processing.